cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Attacker

-Sometimes also known as a Threat Actor, Malicious Hacker, “Black-hat Hacker”, or “Cracker”.
+Sometimes also known as a Threat Actor, Malicious Hacker, "Black-hat Hacker", or "Cracker".
 May be an individual, a group, or even a nation-state.
-Specified as “attacker” in Cobalt pentest reports.
+Specified as "attacker" in Cobalt pentest reports.

 ## Black Box Testing

 Where the pentester has no knowledge of the internal details of the asset.
 Contrast with gray box and white box testing.

-Also known as "opaque box testing".
+Also known as "opaque box testing."

 ## CIS (Center for Internet Security)